 ‘In those days, I was throwing hand grenades…’

 ‘We were playing as if our lives depended on it, diving into hedges and sweating bullets.’

 ‘It sent a clear message…Sergeants weren’t going to be shot while generals and colonels could continue on as if nothing happened.’

 Remarkably, the above quotes are not Napoleon’s, but are lifted directly from Jack Welch’s biography.
 Notable for their military-oriented metaphors, these remarks were made in regard to Welch’s work at General Electric.

 Both men demonstrated organizational ability, intelligence, energy, attention to detail, confidence, competitiveness and an ability to inspire others.
 As youngsters, both evinced a distaste for ‘being on the losing side.’

-Notable also is the photo of Welch from Welch’s autobiography which shows him in India meeting the Queen of England.
-Britain was the constant foe of France during Napoleon’s life; now Welch has not only exploited the benefits of their above-mentioned former colony, he is a personality and a power to be reckoned with in the business world–hence his presentation to the Queen.
+Notable also is the photo of Welch from his autobiography which shows him in India meeting the Queen of England.
+Britain was the constant foe of France during Napoleon’s life.
+In this interesting turn of events, the former foe of England, Napoleon, in his contemporary incarnation as Welch, was presented to the Queen.
 He is shown in profile, and though few readers will be aware of it, they are seeing the virtual profile of Bonaparte.